anan0110692/GeoAI-FoundGen/README.md

 3. Run the desired evaluation cell.

 ### Pre-trained parameters
-Pre-trained parameters can be downloaded from [this Google Drive link](https://drive.google.com/drive/folders/1bVt_3WdXlyMq80Y9cF7XoustsMOKj949?usp=sharing).
+Pre-trained parameters can be downloaded from [this Google Drive link].
 Each dataset includes one `.pkl` file contains a list of model parameters , with a length equal to the number of runs (10).

 ## Acknowledgements